• Slide title

 5. Thinly slice the spring onion tops into rings and set aside to use as a garnish.

-8. De-seed the red pepper and cut it into thin strips.
+7. De-seed the pepper and cut it into thin strips.

-11. Heat two tablespoons of oil in a wide frying pan over a medium heat.
-Once the oil is hot, add the red pepper and white spring onions chunks, and stir fry, constantly keeping the pieces moving.
+9. Heat two tablespoons of oil in a wide frying pan over a medium heat.
+Once the oil is hot, add the red pepper, whole pak choi or pak choi chunks and the spring onion chunks.

-13. Now add the king prawns and stir fry for a couple more minutes until the prawns start to change colour.
+11. Now add the king prawns and beansprouts, and stir fry for a couple more minutes until the prawns start to change colour.

 Share recipe